zmitchell/splatter/guide/src/tutorials/basics/window-coordinates.md

 system** that we are working with.

 Different kinds of coordinate systems are useful for different purposes.
-Let's take a look at nannou's **window coordinates**.
+Let's take a look at splatter's **window coordinates**.

 ![window_coordinates.rs][3]

 This is a screenshot of the [`window_coordinates.rs` example][2].
-The example aims to help develop an intuition for how nannou's window coordinates work.
+The example aims to help develop an intuition for how splatter's window coordinates work.
 In this case, we are presented with a window whose size is 600x400.
 We can see
 that: